 The most important defining characteristic of a bathroom vanity’s style is the type and style of the cabinet doors.
-Especially when it comes to vanities that are very cabinet-like, the cabinet doors are most of what you see, so they have a huge impact on the final look and feel of the design.
-With both traditional and contemporary designs, it’s pretty straightforward what you should look for: doors that are very ornate, and doors that are very simple, respectively.
+Especially when it comes to vanities that are very cabinet-like, the cabinet doors are most of what you see.
+That means they have a huge impact on the final look and feel of the design.
+With both traditional and contemporary designs, it’s pretty straightforward what you should look for: doors that are very ornate or doors that are very simple, respectively.
 But things get muddied a little when it comes to a transitional style.
-Transitional design is all about balancing old and new – contemporary and traditional – and it takes a little extra effort to find a look that fits comfortably in between.
+Transitional design is all about balancing old and new – contemporary and traditional; it takes a little extra effort to find a look that fits comfortably in between.

-Shaker style cabinet doors are far and away the most popular option for a transitional vanity, and they’re a fairly obvious, logical choice for an in-between design.
-Technically speaking, shaker style furniture is very traditional (it’s hundreds of years old!), but it stands out among other antique-inspired designs for its simplicity.
-Where French, Italian, or British antiques from the same time period feature lots of ornate woodwork, Shaker furnishings are made of simple planks.
-All those straight lines, sharp angles, and simple shapes are much more in line with a modern aesthetic, but they still carry that subtly old fashioned feel, which makes them basically the ideal hybrid for a transitional bathroom.
+Shaker style cabinet doors are far and away the most popular option for a transitional vanity.
+After all, they’re a fairly obvious, logical choice for an in-between design.
+Technically speaking, shaker style furniture is very traditional (it’s hundreds of years old!).
+But it stands out among other antique-inspired designs for its simplicity.
+French, Italian, and British antiques feature lots of ornate woodwork, but American Shaker furnishings are have a much simpler, more rustic design.
+All those straight lines, sharp angles, and simple shapes are much more in line with a modern aesthetic.
+That said, they still carry that subtly old fashioned feel, which makes them the ideal hybrid for a transitional bathroom.

 Though they have their own distinct characteristics, shaker style cabinet doors fall under the broader category of flat panel doors.
-That means that the door is built with a simple rectangular frame that goes around the outside edge of the door, with a flat piece of wood (aka: the flat panel) in the center.
-More ornate cabinet doors will have inside panels with raised detailing or shaped carvings, while the very simplest ones have a panel with no frame (usually called a flush or slab style cabinet).
+A flat panel door is exactly what it sounds like: a simple rectangular frame around the edge of the door with a flat piece (or panel) of wood in the center.
+More ornate cabinet doors will have inside panels with raised detailing or shaped carvings.
+The very simplest ones have a panel with no frame (usually called a flush or slab style cabinet).
 Flat panel doors mark the midpoint between the two, which makes them the best choice for a transitional bathroom.

 Keep in mind, though, that not all cabinet doors have to be perfectly square.
 In fact, one good way to get a transitional look that skews a bit more to the traditional side is to abandon the conventional cabinet design entirely.
-This Norwood vanity, for example, does away with the traditional single, large cabinet, and replaces it with three wide drawers, so it looks more like a chest or dresser.
-The layout hearkens back to French bombe chests, which are a staple of antique bathrooms, and the slightly rustic, weathered wood finish also helps give it a slightly more traditional feel.
-That said, design is otherwise very simple and square, which keeps it from feeling too traditional.
+One typical alternative is to replace the single large, open cabinet with wide drawers.
+The result?
+A vanity that looks more like a chest or dresser.
+This layout hearkens back to French bombe chests, which are a staple of antique bathrooms.
+Polished wood will feel more posh and sophisticated, while a slightly rustic, weathered wood finish will tone down the traditional feel just enough to keep it feeling casual, or even a little homey or rustic.

-The style of the cabinet doors is important even when the cabinet itself isn’t exactly cabinet shaped.
-Open shelf style vanities are very popular right now, especially in transitional style bathrooms, but while the legs and empty space on the bottom half are more strongly emphasized in the design, that only means that the style, shape, and placement of the cabinet doors is even more important.
-This Marla vanity uses the aforementioned drawer style cabinet fronts to give this otherwise very modern vanity a washstand-like appearance.
-But even on a vanity this small, there are a lot of possibilities – two small cabinet doors, a single larger one, four smaller drawers, and so on – each of which result in a fairly dramatically different final look.
+Open shelf style vanities are very popular right now, especially in transitional style bathrooms.
+The legs and empty space on the bottom half of these vanities are more strongly emphasized in the design, but even though the cabinet is much smaller, you still need to consider its style.
+Drawer style cabinet fronts can give an otherwise very modern vanity a washstand-like appearance.
+But even on a very small vanity, there are a lot of possibilities.
+Two small cabinet doors, a single larger one, four smaller drawers, and so on each result in a fairly dramatically different final look.

-So when you’re shopping for a new transitional vanity, make sure to pay attention to the seemingly small details – they make a bigger difference than you might think!
-Check out more great transitional style bathroom vanities from Stufurhome.
+So when you’re shopping for a new transitional vanity, make sure to pay attention to the seemingly small details.
+They make a bigger difference than you might think!